ccswbs/web-components/development-guide.md

 Ensure the last line `<!-- Auto Generated Below --> ` is included, as Stencil uses it for the documentation it automatically generates itself.

-Some documentation will live inside the .tsx or .css/.scss file of a component, for example properties, methods, and events, are all done inside the .tsx, and for css variables inside the .css/.scss.
+Some documentation will live inside the .tsx file of a component, for example properties, methods, and events, are all done inside the .tsx.
 See existing components for examples, or [read the Stencil documentation](https://stenciljs.com/docs/doc-generation).

 Once, the documentation is made/updated, run `npm run build`, and the documentation will be generated in the `docs` folder.